NimeshVasani/My_Cooking_Gallary/README.md

 App use [tasty food Api from Rapid Api](https://rapidapi.com/apidojo/api/tasty/), where you need to sign in and generate your own Api key.

-To Update Api key in project to make it work follow the step : goto `"others"  package > goto "Constant.kt" class > update the value of "const val API_Key"` [Constants.kt](app/src/main/java/diamondcraft/devs/mycookinggallary/other/Constants.kt)
+To Update the Api key in a project to make it work follow the step: goto `"others"  package > goto "Constant.kt" class > update the value of "const val API_Key"` [Constants.kt](app/src/main/java/diamondcraft/devs/mycookinggallary/other/Constants.kt)

 ```kotlin